 - Your Dog’s Size

-First and foremost, it’s important to consider the size of your dog when purchasing your crate.
+First and foremost, it’s important to consider the size of your pet when purchasing a crate.
 We’ll discuss this in more detail later, but it bears repeating here - measure your dog and ensure the crate is large enough to accommodate them before you make a final decision.

 The next thing to bear in mind when buying a dog crate is what construction material you want.
-There are a few different crate materials to choose from: wire mesh, fabric, heavy duty steel, plastic, and wood.
+There are a few different crate materials to choose from: wire mesh, heavy duty steel, plastic, wood and fabric.
 We’ll discuss the pros and cons of each in more detail later on.

-The next factor to bear in mind when choosing a dog crate is how easy it will be to transport.
+The next factor to bear in mind when choosing a dog crate is how easy it will be to transport it.
 If you need to use the crate on the go, consider a plastic or fabric option, and look out for a collapsible, lightweight design, and carry handles.

 Most owners keep their dog’s crate in the home, so its appearance can be quite important.
-If you want to place the crate in your living area, consider a wooden design that doubles up as an end table, such as options five or 10 on our list.
+If you want to place the crate in your living area, consider a wooden design that doubles up as an end table, such as options featured on our top list.

 - Your Budget